Nuthampstead

-Nuthampstead is a small village and civil parish in the North Hertfordshire district of Hertfordshire, England.
-It lies 5 miles south-east of the town of Royston, and adjoins the border with Essex.
+Nuthampstead is a village and civil parish in the North Hertfordshire district of Hertfordshire, England.
+It is about 5 miles (8 km) south-east of Royston and adjoins the border with Essex.
 The parish had a population of 141 at the 2021 census.

 History

 Nuthampstead was historically a hamlet in the parish of Barkway.
 The hamlet took on civil functions under the poor laws from the 17th century onwards, appointing its own overseer of the poor.
 Nuthampstead therefore became a civil parish in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
 Despite becoming a separate civil parish, it remains part of the ecclesiastical parish of Barkway.

-During the Second World War, RAF Nuthampstead, situated next to the village, was home initially to the 55th Fighter Group and subsequently the 398th Bombardment Group of the U.S. Army Air Forces.
-This latter unit, the base's primary occupant, flew Boeing B-17 Flying Fortress heavy bombers on missions over occupied Europe.
+During the Second World War, RAF Nuthampstead, located adjacent to the village, was used by the United States Army Air Forces.
+It was initially occupied by the 55th Fighter Group and later became the principal base of the 398th Bombardment Group, which operated B-17 Flying Fortress heavy bombers on missions over occupied Europe.

 Known as USAAF Station 131 during the war, and less formally as AAF Nuthampstead, the airfield was constructed by U.S. Army engineer battalions starting in 1942.
 The site was formerly Scales Park, which was planted with oak trees after the Battle of Trafalgar.
 These were cleared to make room for the runways, hangars, and other wartime facilities.
 Visitors to the site will find that the main runways have since been removed, with a grass runway and service roads only remaining to allow the airfield to be used by light aircraft.

 In 1968–71 the Commission on the Third London Airport (the "Roskill Commission") considered Nuthampstead as one of its four short-listed sites, along with Cublington, Foulness (later known as Maplin Sands) and Thurleigh.

 Barkway VOR is located at Nuthampstead Airfield.

 Areas of the former airfield have been converted into a shooting ground.
 Since 1992, when planning permission was granted, the ground has developed to enable it to hold major championships in four international shooting disciplines.